-If you're a short, mature man who wants to dress well, this post is for you!
+If you're over 40 years old and want to dress better than most 20-somethings, this post is for you!

 So it wouldn't make sense to say “men over 40 should dress like this…” and “men under 40 should dress like that…”.